ouster-lidar/ouster-sdk/docs/python/examples.rst

 Examples & Concepts
 ===================

-A loosely connected collection of examples and concepts useful for working with Ouster SDK.
+A loosely connected collection of examples and concepts useful for working with the Ouster Python SDK.
 If you are just starting, please see :ref:`quickstart`.

 For convenience, and in keeping with the :ref:`installation` and :ref:`quickstart` sections, we will use ``$SAMPLE_DATA_PCAP_PATH`` and ``$SAMPLE_DATA_JSON_PATH`` for the locations of the sample data